Skip to main content

 • Repeat back the gist of, or summarise, the points of view expressed?

-• Keep an open mind, even if I found the points made by others disagreeable?
+• Keep an open mind, even if you found the points made by others disagreeable?

-• Avoid being hostile towards views that differed from my own?
+• Avoid being hostile towards views that differed from your own?

 • Express genuine interest in the conversation of others?